billiesumera/POLI-179/README.md

 ```

 ## Method 2: FairFace Gender Prediction
-Step 1: Bing Image Collection and Libraries
+**Step 1: Bing Image Collection and Libraries**
 - This method uses the Bing Image Downloader to collect images for each profession.
 The images are analyzed to see if there is gender bias in the search results.
 - A sample of images is displayed for each profession.
 - This provides a simple way to download and display images of 'doctor', 'police', 'dancer', 'teacher', and 'reporter' using the Bing Image Downloader.

-Step 2: Using the FairFace Model
+**Step 2: Using the FairFace Model**

-- The model can be described by the following steps:
+The model can be described by the following steps:

 1. **Preprocess the Image:** Resize and normalize the input image to 224x224 pixels.
 2. **Forward Pass:** Pass the image through the pre-trained ResNet34 model.
 - The FairFace model uses a pre-trained ResNet34 architecture, which is a type of Convolutional Neural Network (CNN).
-            - Dlib Face Detection Model - mmod_human_face_detector.dat
+    -**Dlib Face Detection Model** - mmod_human_face_detector.dat
         - Purpose: Detects faces in an image
-            - Dlib Shape Predictor Model - shape_predictor_5_face_landmarks.dat
+    - **Dlib Shape Predictor Model** - shape_predictor_5_face_landmarks.dat
         - Purpose: Predicts key landmarks on the detected faces for alignment
 3. **Extract Predictions:** Obtain scores for race, gender, and age categories.
 4. **Softmax:** Convert scores to probabilities.
     - ensures that the output values are between 0 and 1 and sum to 100%.
 5. **Determine Predicted Class:** The predicted class for each attribute (race, gender, age) is the one with the highest probability.
 6. **Map to Labels:** Convert class indices to meaningful labels.

 Install relevant libraries and packages
 ```python